Meet the East Coast Greenway Alliance staff! Please click the staff member’s name to send him/her an email.

-Niles holds a Master of Environmental Management from Duke University and a BA in Political Science from the University of Kentucky.
-Niles is also a LEED Accredited Professional and holds a Certificate in Business Administration from the University of Kentucky’s Gatton College of Business and Economics.
+Niles graduated Phi Beta Kappa from the University of Kentucky and received his master’s degree in Environmental Management from Duke University.
+Niles is a LEED Accredited Professional and holds a Certificate in Business Administration from the University of Kentucky’s Gatton College of Business and Economics.

 As a former Pennsylvania state committee chair and a member of ECGA’s Board of Trustees, Andy Hamilton has always shown great dedication and passion for the East Coast Greenway vision.
-We are so glad to now have him as our Mid-Atlantic Coordinator.
+We are so glad to now have him as our Mid-Atlantic Coordinator covering Pennsylvania, Delaware, Maryland, and Washington, D.C.

 New England Coordinator